jjzhou012/_jjzhou012.github.io/_posts/2020-01-08-Summary-of-Paper-Writting.md

 - 创新点
   - our work ……, **whereas previous related methods** ……
   - We provide **a comprehensive empirical evaluation of our models on** nine benchmark graph-structured datasets **and demonstrate significant improvement over related methods** for graph representation learning.
+- to the best of our knowledge, has not been studied before

+- The remainder of this paper is organized as follows.